xiaopz0/data_product/shiny/index.Rmd

 --- .class #id

-## Caveats
+## Caveat and Improvements

-1. The model is rudimentary, however, it still might be a bit lagged
+1. The model is simplistic, but the running time is still fairly long
+2. Performance and library needs to be improved
+3. Try more models in the future, including random forest

 --- .class #id

 ## Q&A

 question?